OpenEvalProject/evals/manuscripts/elife-00801/v1/manuscript.md

 ## Abstract

-10.7554/eLife.00801.001 Motor-skill learning can be accompanied by both increases and decreases in brain activity.
+Motor-skill learning can be accompanied by both increases and decreases in brain activity.
 Increases may indicate neural recruitment, while decreases may imply that a region became unimportant or developed a more efficient representation of the skill.
 These overlapping mechanisms make interpreting learning-related changes of spatially averaged activity difficult.
 Here we show that motor-skill acquisition is associated with the emergence of highly distinguishable activity patterns for trained movement sequences, in the absence of average activity increases.
 During functional magnetic resonance imaging, participants produced either four trained or four untrained finger sequences.
 Using multivariate pattern analysis, both untrained and trained sequences could be discriminated in primary and secondary motor areas.
 However, trained sequences were classified more reliably, especially in the supplementary motor area.
 Our results indicate skill learning leads to the development of specialized neuronal circuits, which allow the execution of fast and accurate sequential movements without average increases in brain activity.
-DOI: http://dx.doi.org/10.7554/eLife.00801.001

 ## Introduction

 The human brain has a remarkable ability to learn complex motor skills.
 However, the neural changes that underlie this ability remain largely unknown.
 Although functional magnetic resonance imaging (fMRI) studies have shown that learning can lead to both activity increases and decreases in primary and secondary motor areas (for reviews, see Dayan and Cohen, 2011; Penhune and Steele, 2012; Hardwick et al., 2013), these average activity changes remain hard to interpret.
 On the one hand, motor skill acquisition may lead to increased neural recruitment for trained behaviors, thereby increasing average activation (Grafton et al., 1995; Karni et al., 1995; Hazeltine et al., 1997; Floyer-Lea and Matthews, 2005; Lehericy et al., 2005; Penhune and Doyon, 2002; Penhune and Doyon, 2005).
 Alternatively, learning may result in the development of representations that produce the same behavior with higher neural efficiency, thereby reducing activity (Jenkins et al., 1994; Toni et al., 1998; Ungerleider et al., 2002; Poldrack et al., 2005; Xiong et al., 2009; Ma et al., 2010; Penhune and Doyon, 2005).
 Finally, motor practice may induce simultaneous signal increases (due to increased neural recruitment) and signal decreases (due to more efficient encoding), making motor learning difficult to detect using traditional fMRI paradigms (Steele and Penhune, 2010).

 Here we test the idea that the learning of fast motor sequences, a commonly-used task in the study of skill learning, causes the development of more distinct cortical activation patterns associated with each individual sequence, independent of average activity changes.
-Consider the neural activation patterns for two different finger sequences in areas with different types of movement representations (
+Consider the neural activation patterns for two different finger sequences in areas with different types of movement representations (Figure 1A–C).
+A region that controls elementary hand movements independent of their sequential context may comprise five separate neuronal populations (Figure 1A), each of which a dynamical system (Churchland et al., 2012), whose activation causes the production of an individual finger press.
+Because each sequence contains each finger once, the two sequences will activate the same cortical patches, albeit in a different temporal order.
+Due to the low temporal resolution of fMRI, in particularly when averaging, as done here, over three executions of the same sequence, the two sequences would be therefore associated with identical activity patterns.

 ![Figure 1.](https://cdn.elifesciences.org/articles/00801/elife-00801-fig1-v1.jpg)

 **Figure 1.:** (A) If a region consists of units that are preferentially activated for single finger-presses, both sequence A (blue) and sequence B (red) activate the same units in a different temporal order.
 (B) As a region develops units that preferentially encode specific finger transitions, sequence A and B will activate partly separate and partly overlapping components of the network.
 (C) In a network that is highly specialized for specific multiple-finger transitions, the two sequences activate independent parts of the network.
-(D) In the experimental paradigm, a sequence was cued, and then executed three times from memory; fMRI activity was averaged over instruction and execution phase.DOI: http://dx.doi.org/10.7554/eLife.00801.003
+(D) In the experimental paradigm, a sequence was cued, and then executed three times from memory; fMRI activity was averaged over instruction and execution phase.

 Single cell recording studies have demonstrated that supplementary motor area (SMA; Tanji and Shima, 1994) and primary motor cortex (M1; Matsuzaka et al., 2007) are sensitive to the sequential context and that individual neurons are preferentially active for transitions between specific movements.
 The development of such neuronal populations with training is thought to underlie the faster production of trained sequences (Matsuzaka et al., 2007).
 Importantly, the existence of such units would cause the two sequences to rely on partly separate neuronal populations, that is they should be associated with slightly different activity patterns (Figure 1B).
 After prolonged training, some neurons even appear to code for longer fragments, firing preferentially at the beginning of specific sequences (Tanji and Shima, 1994).
 Areas containing many of such units would therefore activate even more distinct neuronal populations for particular trained sequences (Figure 1C).
 This idea therefore predicts that trained sequence should be associated with the activation of more distinct neuronal populations than comparable untrained sequences.